-Once home to the General Post Office, The Singapore Club and the Chamber of Commerce, The Fullerton Hotel Singapore is located by the Singapore Riverand is a historic building in which to hold your wedding.
-Venue options in this hotel include the pillar-less Ballroom, the more intimate Straits Room, Jade Restaurant, which serves Chinese cuisine and the al fresco terrace, East Garden.
+Once home to the General Post Office, The Singapore Club and the Chamber of Commerce, The Fullerton Hotel Singapore is located by the Singapore River and is a striking historic building for holding your wedding.
+Venue options include the pillar-less Ballroom, the more intimate Straits Room, Jade Restaurant, which serves Chinese cuisine, and the al fresco terrace, East Garden.

 For couples who love architecture

-Designed by award-winning architectural firm WOHA, Parkroyal on Pickering is sure to delight design enthusiasts with its unique facade.
-Its ballrooms have glass walls that allow in plenty of natural light, plus the hotel’s commitment to eco-friendliness ensures that its menus are also free from shark’s fin and other endangered produce.
-Also unique to this hotel is its “Organic Delight” menu option, which features organic and sustainably-sourced produce.
+Designed by award-winning architectural firm WOHA, Parkroyal on Pickering will impress design enthusiasts, not only for its unique façade but the ballrooms with glass walls that allow in plenty of natural light.
+Also, the hotel’s commitment to eco-friendliness means that its menus are free from shark’s fin and other endangered produce; what’s more, the “Organic Delight” menu option features organic and sustainably-sourced produce.

-Capacity: 200 – 280 guests in the William and Pickering ballrooms.
+Capacity: 200 to 280 guests in the William and Pickering Ballrooms.